Indian River & Cabrits National Park Adventure

 Several new trails have also been opened for more exploration of the park.

-This is a very tranquil and relaxing trip as the row slowly glides up the river.
+This is a very tranquil and relaxing trip as the row boat slowly glides up the river.

 Your river guide will talk about the river, the intricately buttressed Mang trees